ZackWilde27/Z3dPy/README.md

 # Exporting Mesh

 Export your mesh as an OBJ file, with no extra information.
-N-gons will be triangulated automatically.
+N-gons will be triangulated automatically when importing.
 <br>
 Up axis is -Y, and Forward axis is Z.

 ![image](https://user-images.githubusercontent.com/115175938/235002154-62bb03ad-13f3-4084-b410-aa0074553865.png)

-# FAQ

-I don't get asked questions, but I've compiled a list of mistakes that I've made before

-### TypeError: can only concatenate list (not "int") to list

-When drawing a thing with one mesh, this usually means forgetting to put the meshes in a list: z3dpy.Thing([myMesh], x, y, z)

-### There aren't any errors, but it's a black screen

-If you are drawing the screen using DrawTriangleRGB, keep in mind that it's expecting 0-255, so a normalized vector (0-1) will remain black.
-Use DrawTriangleRGBF() instead, or use a VectorMulF() and multiply it by 255